Joshua-Solomon/Joshua-Solomon/README.md

 # Portfolio
-All programs were made largely made for school, with some exception.
+All programs were largely made for school, with some exception.
 Unlesss otherwise noted, all code was written by me.